Tessa Huber wants to reduce red tape for young Swiss Abroad

 The couple wanted to register the marriage in both Germany and Switzerland.
 However, Switzerland required an apostille on Huber’s husband’s birth certificate, which turned out to be a difficult endeavour.

-The SWIplus App: your centralised and free access to the most important and relevant information from Switzerland.
+Relevant and up to date: the SWIplus app brings you the most important information and news from Switzerland.
 Download it now!

 “In the end, the German version of the birth certificate was recognised with a lot of ‘please, please’,” says Huber.
 “But I realised that it had to be easier.
 You need easier access without feeling like you have to read through every law to find the one paragraph that is relevant to you.”